NotMHX/FirstDiscordBot/README.md

-token is obviously not included
+# token is obviously not included

+## install following things before using:
+- discord.js
+- node.js
+- undici